- Sarcoid of Boeck

 Some organs must be treated, regardless of your symptoms.
 Others may not need to be treated.
 Usually, if a patient doesn't have symptoms, he or she doesn't need treatment, and probably will recover in time.

 Currently, the drug that is most commonly used to treat sarcoidosis is prednisone.
 When a patient's condition gets worse when taking prednisone or when the side effects of prednisone are severe in the patient, a doctor may prescribe other drugs.
-Most of these other drugs are immune system suppresants.
-This means that they prevent one's immune system from fighting things like bacteria and viruses.
+Most of these other drugs reduce inflammation by suppressing the immune system.
 These other drugs include: hydroxychloroquine (Plaquenil), methotrexate, azathioprine (Imuran), and cyclophosphamide (Cytoxan).
-Other drugs being studied for possible use in treating sarcoidosis include: etanercept (Enbrel), infliximab (remicaide), pentoxifylline, tetracycline, thalidomide.
+Researchers continue to look for new and better treatments for sarcoidosis.
+Anti-tumor necrosis factor drugs and antibiotics are currently being studied.

 More detailed information about the treatment of sarcoidosis can be found at the following links: